markosneiders/ZillaPot/README.md

+# Important notice
+When we set out to create ZillaPot we split the enourmous task between the two of us, one to handle the front-end and the other to ambiciously learn Scilla and create the smart contract.
+But as time went on and the front-end was almost complete, we hit a few roadblocks - combining the two.
+Even after reading all the docs, checking out other projects and asking for help from other Scilla developers, we couldn't hack it.
+Either due to our lack of knowledge of Scilla or too high ambitions we couldn't combine the two without making major sacrifices to the front-end.
+The contract is perfectly working, being able to create and deposit to pots, but lacking features to power some of our more ambitious front-end features such as pot history, profile stats and user specific pot displaying.
+Without these features ZillaPot would be incomplete.
+The project in it's current state consists of 2 parts which both work perfectly - the front-end and the smart contract.
+We will continue trying to combine these 2 parts even after the hackathon, because we truly believe ZillaPot can be great.
+We want to extend a huge thank you to all the developers who helped us on telegran

 <!-- ABOUT THE PROJECT -->
 # About The Project
-ZillaPot is a virtual crypto casino built for the Zilliqa chain.
+ZillaPot is a crypto game with gambling aspects built for the Zilliqa chain.
 The concept revolves around pots.
 The idea is a user creates a pot which starts a clock, when this clock expires the last person to deposit gets the whole pot.
-The catch is that there is an minimum deposit amount which increases each deposit aswell as the remaining time increases per deposit.
+The catch is that there is a minimum deposit amount which increases each deposit aswell as the remaining time increases per deposit.

 # Project goals